How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 Complexity: High | Timeline: 2-6 months

-Connect your application's core logic to smart contracts that handle trustless execution, escrow, or multi-party agreements.
+Connect your core logic to smart contracts that handle trustless execution, escrow, or deals between many parties.

-This is the deepest level of integration.
-Your app becomes a hybrid — some logic runs on your servers, some runs on-chain.
-The trick is drawing that line correctly.
+This is the deepest level.
+Your app becomes a hybrid: some logic runs on your servers, some runs on-chain.
+The hard part is drawing that line in the right place.

-At Ajna Labs, we built an SDK specifically to make smart contract integration faster for other developers.
-The SDK abstracted away the complex contract interactions so frontend teams could integrate lending and borrowing without understanding every detail of the protocol's Solidity code.
-That reduced integration time by 50%.
+At Ajna Labs we built an SDK to make this faster for other developers.
+An SDK is a toolkit that hides the hard parts.
+Ours hid the messy contract calls so frontend teams could add lending and borrowing without reading every line of the protocol's Solidity.
+It cut integration time in half.

-When it makes sense: Multi-party transactions where trust is a problem, escrow systems, DeFi mechanics, anything where removing a central point of failure has tangible value.
+When it makes sense: Deals between parties who do not trust each other, escrow, DeFi mechanics, anything where removing a single point of failure has real value.

-When it doesn't: Your application logic works fine with a regular database and API.
-Adding smart contracts for CRUD operations is like hiring a crane to hang a picture frame.
+When it doesn't: Your logic works fine with a normal database and API.
+Adding smart contracts for basic create-read-update-delete is like hiring a crane to hang a picture frame.

 Implementation basics: